AdobeDocs/id-service.en/help/mcvid-implementation-guides/mcvid-setup-analytics.md

 snippet: y
 ---

-# Implement the Experience Cloud ID Service for Analytics{#implement-the-experience-cloud-id-service-for-analytics}
+# Implement the Experience Cloud ID Service for Analytics {#implement-the-experience-cloud-id-service-for-analytics}

 These instructions are for Analytics customers who want to use the Experience Cloud ID service and do not use Dynamic Tag Management (DTM).
 However, we strongly recommend that you use DTM to implement the ID service.
 DTM streamlines the implementation workflow and automatically ensures the correct code placement and sequencing.